RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 ---
-title: "Waveform Configuration"
+title: "Waveform Configuration File"
-weight: 40
+weight: 50
 ---

 REDHAWK waveforms are controlled by files in the `/etc/redhawk/waveforms.d` directory.
 Default waveform configuration parameters are stored in `/etc/redhawk/init.d/waveform.defaults`.
 To define multiple waveform instances in one file, add multiple sections.